chrisnoonan98675/site/xl-release/how-to/configure-ldap-security-for-xl-release.markdown

 At folder or release level, you can add permissions for a team called *Dev Team* that contains the XL Release role *Developers*.
 This role contains the created LDAP/Active Directory group called *devs*.

 When you log in as a user to the *devs* group using LDAP/Active Directory, you automatically have the permissions for the *Developers* role at folder or release level.

+# LDAP data caching

+To ensure a high level of performance of the server, XL Release caches the user data for 30 minutes and a group email for 1 minute.
+This can produce a small delay between the time when updates in your LDAP repository occur and the time when they appear in XL Release.